dusk-network/nstack/documentation/announcement.md

 The general structure of `nstack` is a 4-way splitting tree that is always populated from the "bottom left".

-As new leaves are added, they get added to the right of the last leaf, creating a new root level on top when neccesary.
+As the user pushes new leaves to the structure, they get added to the right of the last leaf, creating a new root level on top when neccesary.

-The leaves of the tree are always located at the same depth relative to the root.

 Here's a representation, using width of 2 instead of 4 for easier visualization.

+As noted above the leaves of the tree are always located at the same depth relative to the root.

 ![A visual representation of the NStack structure](nstack.png "Nstack structure")